zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 ```

 It is obvious that such an instantiation is unsustainable since the number
 of lines (boilerplate) grows exponentially with the number of dimensions.
-Unfortunately,
-there is currently no practical solution in Scala (and any other statically typed language)
-to cope with this problem.
-It is, after all, a phenomenon tightly connected with static
+Unfortunately, there is currently no practical solution in Scala to cope with this problem.
-type systems.

 Let us have a closer look at this problem.
-It is required that every item
+It is desirable that every item
-must provide information about what it is through the type system only and
+provides information about what it is through the type system only and
 not from the item's state.
 In other words this information must be encoded
-in the class of which the item is an instance.
+in the **class** of which the item is an instance.
 It follows that there must be
 as many classes in the system as the number of all possible forms which
 an item can assume.

 Next, there are only two ways to define a class.
 Either it is compiled from its
 definition in the source code, or it is generated.
 Application developers normally
-use the former way only, while the latter is there for framework developers.
+use the former way only, while the latter is there for frameworks.

 If we momentarily forget the possibility to generate classes then the source
 code must inevitably contain all possible composite class declarations allowed